-Speak with your MNRF District Office for further information on either of these options.
+Contact your MNR District Office for further information on either of these options.

-When a firearm is used in the protection of property you must be licenced to possess or possess and acquire firearms.
+When firearms used in the protection of property you must be licenced to possess or possess and acquire firearms.
 Firearms and ammunition must be stored in accordance with the law.
-However, in areas where it is legal to discharge a firearm, an unloaded and unlocked shotgun or rifle can be temporarily kept close at hand when needed for predator control.
-The ammunition must be kept separately from the firearm or locked away.
+However, in areas where it is legal to discharge a firearm, an unloaded and unlocked shotgun or rifle can temporarily be kept at hand, when needed for predator control.
+The ammunition must be kept in a separate place or locked away.

-For further information on defence of property from nuisance wildlife, you can contact your local MNRF District Office.
-Alternately, you can contact your local OFA Member Service Representative, or OFA’s Guelph office; 519-821-8883 or 1-800-668-3276.
+For further information on defence of property from nuisance wildlife, contact your local MNR District Office.
+Alternately, you can contact your OFA Member Service Representative, or OFA’s Guelph office; 519-821-8883 or 1-800-668-3276.